 |

-website recently migrated to a new server.
+This website recently migrated to a new server.
+I have yet to complete work

-am still working on links in the freight sets pages,
+on links in the freight sets pages, and in The Upstairs Train pages (my

-at theupstairstrain@yahoo.com.
+at theupstairstrain@gmail.com.
+Thank you.

 This website began as a place to display my